Exegetical Study Notes on the Greek TextPDF eBook

 Paul the apostle probably wrote this letter from Rome somewhere between the years 56-60AD.
-It seems he was in prison so he was probably in the same situation as described at the end of the book of Acts.
-Ephesians presents as a speech, or better, a homily, in the form of a letter intended for a wide audience, addressing general issues of Christian theology and ethics, rather than a letter addressing a specific problem.
+It seems he was in prison, so he was probably in the same situation as described at the end of the book of Acts.
+Ephesians presents as a speech, an address or homily, in the form of a letter intended for a wide audience, addressing general issues of Christian theology and ethics, rather than a letter addressing a specific problem.
 A.T.
 Lincoln argues that it is a general letter seeking to encourage believers in a "variety of settings", to "further knowledge of their salvation, greater appreciation of their identity as believers and as members of the church, increased concern for the church's unity, and more consistent living in such areas as speech, sexuality, and household relationships."

-Structure of the letter
+Structure of Ephesians

 1. Praise for God's rich blessings in Christ, 1:3-23

 In Christ, all things are unified in heaven and on earth, 1:10

 i] How we are united with God through Christ, 2:1-10

 ii] The results - one in Christ, 2:11-22